dudepants/slug-fest/README.md

     * If you started an attack sequence on a piece and you would prefer to fire from another cannon (perhaps you didn't realize one was damaged) you can tap on another piece to  redirect the A-Salt cannon priming sequence.

 ## Winning
 If you manage to reduce each of your opponents segments to 0 health, you win and the spoils of war and the glorious Mushroom are yours for the taking!
 Tales of this battle will echo through eternity!
-Also, you can just triple click to start another game :)
+Also, you can just triple click to play again :)